ofekats/shell/README.md

 - **Prompt Customization:** Change the shell prompt using `prompt =`.

 ## Installation
-after cloning the git repositury do:
+After cloning the repository, do the following:
 ```bash
   make
   ./myshell